mvolkmann/blog/src/rust.md

 The character type name is `char`.
 Literal values are surrounded by single quotes.
-Its values are Unicode values that each occupy four bytes regardless of whether four bytes are actually needed to represent them.
+Its values are Unicode values that each occupy four bytes, regardless of whether four bytes are actually needed to represent them.
 This gives the values a known size at compile time.

 The signed integer type names are `i{n}` where `{n}` is the number of bits which can be 8, 16, 32, 64, 128, or `size`.
-The `isize` type matches either `i32` or `i64` depending on the processor architecture.
+The `isize` type matches either `i32` or `i64` depending on the current processor architecture.
 The default type for literal integers is `i32` regardless of the processor.

 The unsigned integer types are the same, but start with `u` instead of `i`.